fsolares/Python-Twitter_Sentiment_Analysis/README.md

 Additionally, few other packaged will need to be installed separately in case you do not have those installed.
 Bellow you can find each package and the installation command that can be executed from jupyter notebook cell except for the worldcloud package that need to be executed from the Anaconda Terminal (Windows) or the Terminal (Linux or MAC)

-tweepy - !pip install tweepy
+tweepy - !pip install tweepy<br>
-textblob - !pip install textblob worldcloud - conda install -c https://conda.anaconda.org/conda-forge wordcloud
+textblob - !pip install textblob<br>
+worldcloud - conda install -c https://conda.anaconda.org/conda-forge wordcloud<br>

 #!pip install tweepy

 #!pip install textblob

-#General Libraries
+### General Libraries

 import pickle
 import os